chongliujia/ragJ_platform/README.md

 Notes:
 - Public chat supports RAG with `knowledge_base_id` and will route to your tenant’s KB automatically.
 - Public workflow execution supports cross-tenant **public workflows**: an API key from tenant A can run a workflow owned by tenant B if that workflow is marked `is_public=true`.
-- Public workflow execution supports cross-tenant **public workflows**: an API key from tenant A can run a workflow owned by tenant B if that workflow is marked `is_public=true` and the API key is explicitly bound via `allowed_workflow_id`.
+- If you want to restrict cross-tenant workflow execution, bind the API key with `allowed_workflow_id`.
 - Runtime injects execution context (`tenant_id` is set to the workflow owner tenant; `user_id=0`) for isolation.

 The system is designed with a clean separation of concerns: